Back to Home Page or

 decreased in populations as their cultures advanced.
 Still another theory

-people have experienced at least one extra experience in their lives.
-It
+people have experienced at least one ESP experience in their lives.
+It was

 National Opinion Research Council, that 67 percent of all adult Americans